coinables/Bitcoin-NoAPI-Shopping-Cart/readme.txt

 So I have created this shopping cart that will allow users to accept bitcoin on their website without having to use a privileged API service.
 This project does use some public API's to check the blockchain but they require no permission or API Keys.

 WARNING: THIS PROJECT STORES PRIVATE KEYS ON YOUR SERVER!!!
 ITS INTENDED USE IS FOR SMALL VALUE ITEMS.
-YOUR ARE ENCOURAGED TO SWEEP KEYS THROUGH THE ADMIN PANEL AS SOON AS POSSIBLE AFTER A SALE TO REDUCE POTENTIAL RISK.
+YOU ARE ENCOURAGED TO SWEEP KEYS THROUGH THE ADMIN PANEL AS SOON AS POSSIBLE AFTER A SALE TO REDUCE POTENTIAL RISK.

 This is a fork of a previous project, Blockchain Receive Payments API Shopping Cart (https://github.com/coinables/Blockchain-Receive-Payments-API-Shopping-Cart)